 For DOCX exports, you can:

-- Add a cover page with project details
+- Add a cover page

-- Include AI-generated summaries at the top
+- Include AI summaries at the top

 - Format speaker labels for readability